Azure/lza-oracle/docs/wiki/ANSIBLE-SI.md

 ![Complete single instance](media/complete.jpg)

 The installation has now completed and you can connect to the database.
+See the [Testing Single Instance OracleDB](TEST-SI.md) for more details.